Unity Story Slam: Getting Real

 Sade Elhawary EdM '11 • "Eat Pray Love Ain't Just for White Girls" Sade can't find work/life balance in her social justice career—until she applies lessons learned in her adventures around the world, couchsurfing from the UAE to Malaysia, Morocco to Croatia.

-Sade became a college counselor at her alma mater, an organizer in South Central, and an educator in Brooklyn because of her commitment to transforming underserved communities and fighting for social justice.
+Sade's commitment to transforming underserved communities and fighting for social justice inspired her to become a college counselor at her alma mater, an organizer in South Central, and an educator in Brooklyn.
 Her passion for empowering youth influenced her to femtor/mentor countless young folks, even stepping in as a foster mother in a time of crisis.
 Standing on the shoulders of generations of influential activists before her, Sade is invested in the power of leadership pipelines.
 At the Community Coalition, she has been charged with establishing the Center for Community Organizing to train and support activists across the nation.
 Born and raised in Los Angeles, Sade is a first generation, multilingual American of African and Latina descent, from Muslim and Christian families; a Black Bruin and Harvard alum; and a free spirit who loves to travel – 38 countries and counting!

 Emil Guillermo AB '77 • "Mindfully Harvard" When the Radcliffe crush who crushed you doesn't even remember you.